The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 Here the vertical areas also depend on the vertical index.

-The dot product turns two vector fields into a scalar field and should therefore also be considered in the context of the averaging operators.
+The scalar product turns two vector fields into a scalar field and should therefore also be considered in the context of the averaging operators.

-In Section 26.7 it was assumed that the discretizations of gradient and divergence are fixed, and the discretization of the three-dimensional dot product on the C-grid Eq.
-(26.66).
-Here we proceed the other way around and assume the discretization of the scalar product.
+In Sect.
+26.7 it was assumed that the discretizations of gradient and divergence are fixed, and the discretization of the three-dimensional scalar product on the C-grid, Eq.
+(26.66), was derived.
+Here one proceeds the other way around and presupposes the discretization of the scalar product.
 One generalizes Eq.
-(26.66) to the following terrain coordinates:
+(26.66) to terrain-following coordinates as follows:

 \[ \begin{align} \left(\mathbf{u}^{(1)}\cdot\mathbf{u}^{(2)}\right)_{c, k} = \sum_{e\in c}\frac{l_ed_e}{2A_c\Delta z_{c, k}}\Delta z_{e, k}u_{e, k}^{(1)}u_{e, k}^{(2)} + \frac{\Delta z_{c, k - 1/2}}{2\Delta z_{c, k}}w_u^{(1)}w_u^{(2)} + \frac{\Delta z_{c, k + 1/2}}{2\Delta z_{c, k}}w_l^{(1)}w_l^{(2)}\tag{33.47}\label{eq:inner_c-grid_3d_shallow_terrain} \end{align} \]